open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 | OTEL_EXPORTER_JAEGER_USER       | Username to be used for HTTP basic authentication | -                                                                                                |
 | OTEL_EXPORTER_JAEGER_PASSWORD   | Password to be used for HTTP basic authentication | -                                                                                                |

+Addtionally, the following environment variables are reserved for future usage in Jaeger Exporter configuration:

+- `OTEL_EXPORTER_JAEGER_CERTIFICATE`

+This will be used to specify path to certificate file for TLS credentials of gRPC client.
+Should only be used for a secure connection.

+- `OTEL_EXPORTER_JAEGER_PROTOCOL`

+Jaeger exporter has more than one transport protocol it can support, e.g. grpc, http/thrift, udp/thrift.

+As of 1.0 of the specification, there
+*is no specified default, or configuration via environment variables*.

 ## Zipkin Exporter

 **Status**: [Stable](document-status.md)